On the sofa? In the bedroom? In the car? At work!? I do it in all these places. Everyday. And so should you!

 So people who move abroad are immersed in the language, and they're really lucky, etc etc. Fine.
 But what made you think that you have to live abroad in order to get that immersion?

-The good news is that with a bit of creative thinking you can create just as much language immersion in your own home as you could hope to have abroad.
+The good news is that with a bit of creative thinking you can create just as much at home language immersion as you could hope to have abroad.
 Here's how.

 - YouTube channels (subscribe to interesting channels and queue up good videos in your Watch Later folder)